-If you’re a wildlife lover and you hear “Churchill, Canada,” you likely think polar bears.
+If you’re a wildlife lover and you hear “Churchill, Canada,” you likely think of polar bears.
 And you’d be right—after all, Churchill is considered the Polar Bear Capital of the World.
-But … they share the limelight with another fascinating creature, this one aquatic—the beluga whale.
+But Churchill’s polar bears share the limelight with another fascinating creature, this one aquatic: the beluga whale.
 With their melon heads and alabaster-white coloring, these gentle giants are just as captivating as the ice bears of the north.

 Where Do Belugas Live?

 If you’re looking for beluga whale habitat, you’ll want to head north.
 The whales inhabit the icy polar regions of the Arctic and the sub-Arctic coasts of Svalbard, Greenland, Europe, North America and Asia, where the water temperatures are below 59ºF.
 Particularly motivated belugas have been found as far south as the Puget Sound in the Pacific Northwest and off the New Jersey Atlantic coast.

 The very social white beluga whales migrate in pods of ten or so under the guidance of a large, dominant male (in the past, pods have numbered in the thousands, but groups of this size are rarely seen anymore).
 Migration is determined by the distribution of prey and the amount of sea ice in the region.

 Swimming at a speed of 2 to 6 miles per hour (though they are able to speed up to 14 miles per hour for about 15 minutes at a time), they migrate toward warmer estuaries formed by the Seal, Nelson and Churchill rivers on the southwestern coast of Hudson Bay.
 The Arctic beluga whale is known to thrive by the shoreline and can survive being stranded on land until the next high tide.
 The Hudson Bay beluga whale population has been known to number more than 50,000 during migration season.

 When Can You See Beluga Whales in Canada?